greensoda123/algebra314/index.md

 title: Algebra314
 ---

-Welcome to **Algebra314**.
+**Algebra314** is a mathematics blog focused on understanding ideas from first principles.

-This blog explores mathematics from first principles — focusing on understanding rather than memorisation.
+I write about problems that challenge intuition, explain familiar methods more deeply, and explore the reasoning behind concepts that often get memorised too quickly.

-I write about topics that challenge intuition, including probability paradoxes, algebraic structures, and the reasoning behind familiar formulas.
+Topics will include probability paradoxes, algebraic thinking, proof, and the structure behind standard results.